m50d/riichi-london/index.md

 From Heathrow, take the Heathrow Express to Paddington, then Circle or Hammersmith & City Line to Liverpool Street for a train to Cheshunt (80 minutes).
 A cheaper option is to take the Picadilly line to Finsbury Park, then the Victoria line to Tottenham Hale for the train to Cheshunt (100 minutes).

-From Gatwick, take the Gatwick Express to Victoria, then the Victoria line to Tottenham Hale for a train to Cheshunt.
-(80-90 minutes)
+From Gatwick, take the Gatwick Express to Victoria, then the Victoria line to Tottenham Hale for a train to Cheshunt (80-90 minutes).

 From Luton, take a train to St Pancras, then the Victoria line to Tottenham Hale for a train to Cheshunt.
 (90 minutes)

-From Southend, take a train to Liverpool Street and change for a train to Cheshunt.
-(80-100 minutes)
+From Southend, take a train to Liverpool Street and change for a train to Cheshunt (80-90 minutes).

 From St Pancras International (Eurostar), take the Victoria line to Tottenham Hale for a train to Cheshunt.
 (30-40 minutes)